 Our pilots are experienced in the National Park and can assist hunters with remote drop offs and pick ups as well as gear and equipment transfers.
 Recreational hunters are allowed to hunt tahr and chamois year round in the Park (permit required).
 See the NZ DOC website for more information on hunting permits.
 In addition there are also a number of back country huts in the area.

 River fishing wherever the fancy (helicopter) takes you, Fiordland and Southland are famous for offering some of the best brown and rainbow trout fishing experiences in the world!
 Amongst the grand mountains and emerald rainforests of Fiordland, pristine rivers offer keen fishermen the opportunity to experience true wilderness fishing.
 Downstream, these rivers abound with hearty fish stock, providing exceptional opportunities for fishing amongst the spectacular scenery of Fiordland and rural Southland.
 Let us transport you to some of the best and most remote fishing locations, both in and outside Fiordland National Park.
 Our experienced and knowledgeable pilots will work with you to ensure you are able to get the most out of your fishing adventure, so please get in touch.

-Fiordland is a wild and remote, with its spectacular mountains, valleys and fiords.
+Fiordland and Aoraki/Mt Cook National Park are wild and remote, with their spectacular mountains, valleys and fiords.
 With this kind of terrain, the weather is highly changeable, the footing can be unstable, and disorientation is common.
 Planning your trip and taking the right supplies is critical.
 Mountain Safety has some great information – including guidelines for trip planning and for clothing and gear, such as carrying a personal locator beacon (PLB).